COVID-19 SEN specialist teaching

-During the current Coronavirus (Covid-19) outbreak the Integrated SEND Service, Specialist Teachers continue to support schools, settings, pupils and their families in order to achieve the best outcomes possible.
-This has impacted everyone.
-SEND families have already seen many changes here in Bucks as a result including home schooling via online classes; Specialist teachers providing support to parents rather than teachers.
+During the current coronavirus (Covid-19) outbreak the Integrated SEND Service, Specialist Teachers have continued to support schools, settings, pupils and their families in order to achieve the best possible outcomes.
+We are now entering a new phase as to how this support can be provided.

 We will continue to:

 - liaise with schools and settings regarding the needs of individual pupils;

 - Provide advice and guidance on how to best meet the Special Educational Needs of individual pupils

 - deliver telephone contact and advice sessions to enable schools to access advice and support on a range of issues;

 - provide statutory support for pupils with an EHCP and where appropriate for those without an EHCP– this support may be delivered within a setting or remotely depending on the needs of the individual case and guidelines issued by Government

 - provide written reports and attend annual review meetings – attendance may be in person following social distancing measures or through remote links

 - receive new referrals and arrange contact and consultations with schools

 - advise on and model strategies in school, remotely or face to face, to support school and parents in providing education at this time;